Thermal photon production in Gubser inviscid relativistic fluid dynamics: Summary

-This result can help understand photon measurements in heavy-ion collisions: one needs to differentiate carefully between the local effect of the Doppler shift on emitted photons, which can be very large, and the global effect of the Doppler shift on the final energy spectrum of thermal photons, whose magnitude depends on a number of factors and is not necessarily large.
-There are, moreover, effects that are known to be important in nuclear collisions that cannot or have not been accounted for in this work.
-The equation of state of nuclear matter~\cite{Borsanyi:2013bia, HotQCD:2014kol} is known to show significant deviations from conformality for temperatures between 100 to 400~MeV, with $c_2^2$ reaching a minimum of $c_s^2\approx 1/7$ around $T=170$~MeV; this slower speed of sound leads to a larger volume of plasma ($dV_{\perp}/dT$) at low temperature, which increases the number of photons produced there, and thus increases the potential impact that their Doppler shift can have on the total thermal photon energy spectrum.
-Moreover, the effect of viscosity has not been investigated in this work, and it also leads to changes in the volume distribution of plasma, as well as changes in the flow velocity profile and the photon emission rate itself.
-A final difference with realistic simulations of heavy-ion collisions is that the Gubser solution does not take into account transverse flow resulting from fluctuations on scales smaller than the size of the nuclei.
+Heavy-ion collisions do differ from the Gubser solution in meaningful ways.
+The equation of state of nuclear matter~\cite{Borsanyi:2013bia, HotQCD:2014kol} is known to show significant deviations from conformality for temperatures between 100 to 400~MeV, with $c_s^2$ reaching a minimum of $c_s^2\approx 1/7$ around $T=170$~MeV; this slower speed of sound leads to a larger volume of plasma ($dV_{\perp}/dT$) at low temperature, which increases the number of photons produced there, and thus increases the potential impact that their Doppler shift can have on the total thermal photon energy spectrum.
+Moreover, the effect of viscosity has not been investigated in this work, and it also leads to changes in the volume distribution of plasma, as well as changes in the flow velocity profile and the photon emission rate itself.\footnote{Although the effect of bulk viscosity cannot be studied in any Gubser solution, the effect of shear viscosity could be studied in the future, for a constant shear viscosity over entropy density ratio $\eta/s=1/4\pi$.} A final difference with realistic simulations of heavy-ion collisions is that the Gubser solution does not take into account transverse flow resulting from fluctuations on scales smaller than the size of the nuclei~\cite{Chatterjee:2011dw,Dion:2011pp, Chatterjee:2012dn, Chatterjee:2013naa}.
 These fluctuations on nucleonic and subnucleonic scales will lead to a different and less structured pattern of transverse flow at early times, which will likely enhance the effect of Doppler shifts on high-energy photons.
 Some~\cite{vanHees:2011vb} or all~\cite{Shen:2013vja} of these effects are included in numerical studies of the transverse Doppler shift and its effect on the photon spectrum.
-In practice, one also needs to consider prompt photons, which, unlike decay photons, are rarely subtracted from photon measurements; prompt photons compete with thermal photons already in the $3$--$4$~GeV energy range.
+In practice, one also needs to consider other sources of photons, in particular prompt photons~\cite{Arleo:2011gc} which are rarely subtracted from photon measurements, unlike decay photons~\cite{David:2019wpt}.
+Prompt photons compete with thermal photons already in the $3$--$4$~GeV energy range.